finagle/finagle.github.io/source/blog/2018-07-19-summer-review.md

 #### Resiliency

-[Deadlines](https://twitter.github.io/finagle/docs/com/twitter/finagle/context/Deadline.html) are working their way back into production at Twitter and can be used to avoid doing unnecessary work for requests which are about to time out anyway.
-Expect to hear more about our rollout in the future.
+We've also been focusing on [Deadlines](https://twitter.github.io/finagle/docs/com/twitter/finagle/context/Deadline.html) which can be used to avoid doing unnecessary work for requests which are about to time out anyway.

 Our newest loadbalancer, Deterministic Aperture, [got a bit more deterministic](https://github.com/twitter/finagle/commit/3d84e2975fb46982d5cedeb1f43e2c9c89221840).
 We found that allowing the aperture to expand based on load caused uneven load distribution, so we've disabled this feature by default.